 Why does social media ruin relationships?

-It can be challenging to initiate a social media break if you've never done it before and struggle with social media addiction.
-The best idea is to deactivate your account so that you're not tempted to log on.
-Make sure to get people's phone numbers if there's anyone you want to stay connected to in other ways such as friends or family members so that you won't be tempted to get back on the platform and will still have access to the social relationships you need outside of Facebook.
+It can be challenging to initiate a social media break if you’ve never done it before and struggle with social media addiction.
+The best idea is to deactivate your account so that you’re not tempted to log on.
 You may find that you get closer to the people in your life when you deactivate social media.
-It forces you to talk to them directly instead of checking their page to see how they're doing, which will give you a more accurate perception of their life and a heightened sense of closeness.
+It forces you to talk to them directly instead of checking their page to see how they’re doing, which will give you a more accurate perception of their life and a heightened sense of closeness.